How To Overcome Procrastination [4 Methods To Try Today!]

 Reducing that friction can help us deal with unpleasant tasks and beat procrastination.

-A common trick is to use the 2 Minute Rule.
-It states that:
+A common trick is to use timeboxing to break tasks up.

 Why Is Procrastination A Problem?